Integrate the Entitlements SDK

 To use Entitlements SDK in an iOS app, you need to install the SudoEntitlements package via Swift Package Manager

-Open your project settings in XCode, and go to the Package Dependencies
+Open your project settings in XCode, and go to the `Package Dependencies` tab.
+Click on the `+` sign to add a dependency.&#x20;

 This will resolve the local package dependency and install the latest version of the Entitlements SDK.